MicrosoftDocs/fabric-docs/docs/data-factory/dataflow-gen2-refresh.md

 ## Cancel refresh

-Canceling a dataflow refresh is useful when you want to stop a refresh during peak time, if a capacity is nearing its limits, or if refresh is taking longer than expected.
+Cancel dataflow refresh is useful when you want to stop a refresh during peak time, if a capacity is nearing its limits, or if refresh is taking longer than expected.
 Use the refresh cancellation feature to stop refreshing dataflows.

 To cancel a dataflow refresh, select **Cancel** icon found in workspace list or lineage views for a dataflow with in-progress refresh.